Aims and scope

 The journal Opuscula Mathematica publishes original research articles that are of significant importance in all areas of Discrete Mathematics, Functional Analysis, Differential Equations, Mathematical Physics, Nonlinear Analysis, Numerical Analysis, Probability Theory and Statistics, Theory of Optimal Control and Optimization, Financial Mathematics and Mathematical Economic Theory, Operations Research, and other areas of Applied Mathematics.

 Opuscula Mathematica is an open access research journal.
 This means that the full texts of articles are freely available to users who may read, download, print, and redistribute them without a subscription.
 Licence: CC BY-NC, please see:

-Opuscula Mathematica adheres to the IMU recommendations for Best Current Practices for Journals:
+Opuscula Mathematica adheres to the International Mathematical Union (IMU) recommendations for Best Current Practices for Journals:

 The total number of articles: